-FASB (Financial Accounting Standards Board)

-FDEP (Florida Department of Environmental Protection)

-FTE (Full-time equivalent employees) - This is calculated by taking the total number of work-hours divided by the standard workweek (usually 40 hours).
+FASB (Financial Accounting Standards Board) FDEP (Florida Department of Environmental Protection) FTE (Full-time equivalent employees) - This is calculated by taking the total number of work-hours divided by the standard workweek (usually 40 hours).
 It is used for ease of comparison; i.e. two part-time people working 20 hours per week equal one FTE.

-FICA (Federal Insurance Contributions Act)

-FIFO (First in first out)

-FUTA (Federal Unemployment Tax Act)

-FY (Fiscal Year) - The twelve-month period to which the Annual Budget applies.
-The City's fiscal year begins October 1st and ends September 30th.

-IRS (Internal Revenue Service) - The U.S. government agency responsible for federal income tax regulations.
+FICA (Federal Insurance Contributions Act) FIFO (First in first out) FUTA (Federal Unemployment Tax Act) FY (Fiscal Year) - The twelve-month period to which the Annual Budget applies.
+The City's fiscal year begins October 1st September 30th. and ends IRS (Internal Revenue Service) - The U.S. government agency responsible for federal income tax regulations.
 ISO (Insurance Services Office, Inc.) - ISO is an independent statistical, rating, and advisory organization that serves the property and casualty insurance industry.

-ISP (Internet Service Provider)

-MBS (Mortgage Backed Securities) -Based on mortgages that are guaranteed by a government agency or GSE for payment of principal and a guarantee of timely payment.

-NSP (Neighborhood Stabilization Program)

-NOI (Net Operating Income)
+ISP (Internet Service Provider) MBS (Mortgage Backed Securities) -Based on mortgages that are guaranteed by a government agency or GSE for payment of principal and a guarantee of timely payment.
+NSP (Neighborhood Stabilization Program) NOI (Net Operating Income)

+SAD (Special Assessment District) - An area in which the market value of real estate is enhanced due to the influence of a public improvement and in which a tax is apportioned to recover the costs of the public improvement.